sparshev/aquarium-fish/README.md

 The Aquarium system will make the resource management as simple as possible and will unify the dynamic resource management by integrating multiple environment providers (VM, container, native, clouds, etc.) to one entry point of allocating devices which can be used across the organization.

+## Fork

+This fork was done because I left Adobe and lost admin access to the [original repository](https://github.com/adobe/aquarium-fish).
+So as original author I continue to maintain & develop the project separately to ensure it works stable and without issues.

 ## Requirements